BHFDSC/CCU016_01/README.md

 # Antipsychotic drug prescribing and mortality in people with dementia before and during the COVID-19 pandemic: a retrospective cohort study in Wales, UK

-**Christian Schnier, Aoife McCarthy, Daniel R Morales, Ashley Akbari, Reecha Sofat, Caroline Dale, Rohan Takhar, Mamas A Mamas, Kamlesh Khunti, Francesco Zaccardi, Cathie Sudlow, Tim Wilkinson, on behalf of theCVD-COVID-UK/COVID-IMPACT Consortium**
+**Christian Schnier, Aoife McCarthy, Daniel R Morales, Ashley Akbari, Reecha Sofat, Caroline Dale, Rohan Takhar, Mamas A Mamas, Kamlesh Khunti, Francesco Zaccardi, Cathie Sudlow, Tim Wilkinson, on behalf of the CVD-COVID-UK/COVID-IMPACT Consortium**

 ## Project description
 This project, on behalf of the CVD-COVID-UK consortium, investigates UK antipsychotic medication prescribing trends and mortality in people with dementia.
 We used time series analyses to compare prescribing trends over a five year period, before and during the COVID-19 pandemic.
 We also used time series analyses to look at all-cause, cardiovascular and cerebrovascular disease mortality over the same period.